Sitecore CMS vs. Adobe Experience Manager (AEM): Why Sitecore beats Adobe for modern marketers

 “The tools aren't as 'glossy' as Adobe creative products, there's A LOT of extraneous clicking that happens while editing, rolling out, publishing and some of the relationships from AEP to AEM, Data Collection & Rules, etc are not as clear.”
 [SOURCE]

-Sitecore XM Cloud has proven credibility in the industry and has already helped with digital transformation of key organizations with composability, embedded personalization, data-driven decision-making, AI-powered site search, and commerce solutions.
+Sitecore CMS has proven credibility in the industry and has already helped with digital transformation of key organizations with composability, embedded personalization, data-driven decision-making, AI-powered site search, and commerce solutions.

-Wondering how Sitecore XM Cloud and our composable suite of solutions have helped our customers achieve measurable outcomes?
+Wondering how Sitecore CMS and our composable suite of solutions have helped our customers achieve measurable outcomes?